Battle of Goito Bridge

-The Battle of Goito Bridge or Battle of the Bridge of Goito (Battaglia del Ponte di Goito) was the first significant clash fought during the First Italian War of Independence and took placed on the 8th April 1848.
+The Battle of Goito Bridge or Battle of the Bridge of Goito (Battaglia del Ponte di Goito) was the first significant clash fought during the First Italian War of Independence and took place on the 8th April 1848.
 It was so named in order to distinguish it from the far more significant and large-scale Battle of Goito that was fought the following month.
 The battle of Goito Bridge saw a Piedmontese division capture a key bridge on the Mincio River held by a significantly smaller Austrian detachment.

 As the first battle in which the newly established Piedmontese Bersaglieri corps took part, the battle of the Bridge of Goito holds a significant place in Italian military historiography and in the corps' battle honors.

 Order of battle

 The battle took place between an advance guard of the 1st Piedmontese division (General Eusebio Bava) commanded by Federico d'Arvillars and a smaller Austrian detachment under Ludwig von Wohlgemuth in and around the crossing on the river Mincio by Goito.

 The Piedmontese advance guard consisted of a company of the newly founded light-infantry Bersaglieri, a small cavalry platoon, a detachment of military engineers, 300 marines of the Royal Sardinian Navy led by Major Alli Maccarani and a detachment of the 6th artillery battery.
 The Piedmontese were also reinforced by a company of Mantuan volunteers led by Captain Saverio Griffini.

 A single company of skirmishing Kaiserjäger from the defending Austrian detachment had occupied the town and its outskirts, while five companies of Austrian infantry and 4 artillery pieces held the opposite bank of the river.
 The objective of the smaller Austrian force was to frustrate the Piedmontese crossing, delaying the enemy advance against Mantua and to destroy the bridge.